 “Five minutes later,” Knight said, “she started screaming.”

-Knight said she became pregnant herself at least five times while in Castro's home.
-Each time, she said, Castro beat her brutally until she miscarried.
+According to an initial incident report obtained by CNN, Knight said she became pregnant at least five times while in Castro’s home.

 “Every time got worse than the other,” she told McGraw.
 “By the third time that I got pregnant, it was kicking, jumping on my stomach, like if I was a bed.”